atomjack/dubtrackapi/README.markdown

 An API for creating bots on Dubtrack.fm.

-This API is just beginning, and since Dubtrack has no Javascript API, features are very limited.
+This API is just beginning, and since the Dubtrack Javascript API is not documented yet, features are somewhat limited.

 `phantomjs` and `phantomjs-node` are required.
 Right now, the API requires phantomjs version 2.0 or greater.
 Version 1.x hasn't been tested.
 Please let me know if you get it to work with 1.x.